TRIMESTER THREE 2019

 All paperwork will be sent to you with detailed instructions on how to complete it.
 Please read the instructions carefully.

 If you have not yet returned your paperwork, please do so as soon as possible to ensure we save a place for you.
-Your FEE-HELP will be completed online via a link Collarts will email to you during orientation week.
+Your FEE-HELP will be completed online via a link Collarts will email to you following enrolment.